stormpath/express-stormpath/docs/source/login.rst

 * Sets up some Bootstrap classes so that the page flows nicely.
 * Inserts the default login form, via the `spLoginForm`_ directive.

-Save that file and the browser should auto reload.
-If you click the Login link you should now see the login route like this:
+Save that file and restart the server via ``grunt serve``.
+Now when you click the Login link you should now see the login route like this:

 .. image:: _static/login_form.png